cast-org/figuration/docs/utilities/position.md

 ### Sticky Top

 Position an element at the top of the viewport, from edge to edge, but only after you scroll past it.
+This sticky utility uses CSS's `position: sticky`, which isn't fully supported in all browsers.
+Additional support information can be found at [Can I Use - CSS position:sticky](https://caniuse.com/#feat=css-sticky).

+**IE11 and IE10 will render `position: sticky` as `position: relative`.** As such, we wrap the styles in a `@supports` query, limiting the stickiness to only browsers that can render it properly.

 {% highlight html %}
 <div class="sticky-top">...</div>